Daddy Appleseed Fund Has already begun planning for the 2nd annual Daddying Film Fest & Forum (D3F) for 2023!

-What Is the KIDS FIRST!
-Daddying Film Festival (KFDFF)?
+What is the Daddying Film Festival (DFF)?

-The KFDFF celebrates creativity, authenticity, and communication skills and helps prepare students to think critically as they view film and videos.
-Because a child’s relationship with their father is not always a positive one, the KFDFF acknowledges that student submissions may also express the sorrow – or "daddy yearning" – they may feel when a positive father figure either has been absent from their lives or may not be present in the way he or she wants/needs them to be.
+The DFF celebrates creativity, authenticity, and communication skills and helps prepare students to think critically as they view film and videos.
+Because a child’s relationship with their father is not always a positive one, the DFF acknowledges that student submissions may also express the sorrow – or "daddy yearning" – they may feel when a positive father figure either has been absent from their lives or may not be present in the way he or she wants/needs them to be.

-For the KFDFF, students will create short films/videos with the theme: “A Letter to My Father/Father Figure.”
+For the DFF, students will create short films/videos with the theme: “A Letter to My Father/Father Figure.”
 These video "letters" will illustrate that being a dad or father figure is not just who you are, it’s what you do.

-The KFDFF Concept
+The DFF Concept

 The word “daddying” is what happens when fatherhood and nurturing converge in service to a father’s child.
 A daddying role can be played by just about anyone else in a young person’s life, including a granddad, uncle, older sibling, coach, or teacher.